 Candles are a popular decoration all year round, but even more so at Christmas time.
 Never leave candles unattended and keep them away from furnishings, Christmas trees and decorations.

 Almost half of those in Britain expect to drink more than the recommended amount of alcohol over Christmas.
 So if you are going to be enjoying a few drinks this holiday season, don’t attempt to use appliances like the cooker, kettle, etc., at the same time.
 Your reaction times will be slower, making accidents more likely.
 And, of course, never drink and drive.

 While it can be tempting to plug everything into one place, don’t do it.
 Overloading plug sockets and extensions leads can be incredibly dangerous as it can lead to overheating and fires.

 It’s not very often that toys come with the batteries they require, so it’s a good idea to stock up before Christmas.
 Doing so will stop the temptation to take them from other things such as your smoke alarm.

 Keep an eye out for small items that could put a child at risk of choking.
 This can be anything from small parts from toys or crackers to party foods such as peanuts and popcorn.

 Always be prepared with a pair of scissors to open up packaging rather than using items such as knives as they pose a much higher risk of injury.

 Cables can be a trip hazard at any time of year.
-With fairy lights on the tree and around the fireplace, there’s more of a danger at Christmas time.
+However, with fairy lights on the tree and around the fireplace, there’s more of a danger at Christmas time.
 When placing them, try and ensure they’re close to a socket to avoid cables trailing all over the room.
-Otherwise, keep them to edges of a room and/or cover them using cable covers.
+Otherwise, keep them to the edges of a room and cover them using cable covers.